 Bodie Island Visitor Center

 Hatteras Island Visitor Center and Museum of the Sea

-The museum is within the historic Cape Hatteras Lighthouse Double Keepers' Quarters.
-The two-floor museum contains exhibits on various aspects of Outer Banks history and natural history.
+The Museum of the Sea is within the historic Cape Hatteras Lighthouse Double Keepers' Quarters.
+The two-floor museum contains exhibits on Outer Banks history and natural history.
 A small audiovisual room provides video presentations, available upon request.
 Between the visitor center and the museum stands the Cape Hatteras Lighthouse.

 Near the seashore's southern edge in Ocracoke Village is the Ocracoke Island Discovery Center, located at the end of NC Highway 12 where the road enters the ferry terminal.
 The Discovery Center offers trip planning information and a variety of educational exhibits.
 During the summer months, ranger programs are scheduled just outside in the cool shade.